 Biology and History Major; Chemistry Minor

 Read Maddie's COBBlog

-During the my sophomore year, I took a class called the Arab-Israeli Conflict.
+During my sophomore year, I took a class called the Arab-Israeli Conflict.
 At the end of the semester, I wrote a research paper comparing and contrasting the health care systems in Israel and Palestine, with a focus on maternal health.
 Though it was a history class, I was able to combine my love for public health, international conflict, and women's rights into one research topic.

 Alexander Greff '11